yaacov/harproxyserver/README.md

   -  --har-file: The HAR file name to save the log (optional, default: recording-<date and time>.har)
   -  --mode: The server mode, either 'record' or 'play' (required)
   -  --prefix: The prefix for the HAR playback endpoint (optional, default: '')

-# API

-## Utility Functions

-  -  `initHarLog(harFilePath: string)`: Initialize a new HAR log file
-  -  `saveHarEntry(entry: Har.Entry, harFilePath: string)`: Save a HAR entry to the log file
-  -  `recordHandler(targetUrl: string, harFilePath: string)`: Middleware function for recording requests and responses
-  -  `playHandler(harFilePath: string, prefix: string)`: Middleware function for playing back requests and responses from a HAR file
-  -  `initServer(argv: any)`: Initialize and run the server with command-line options

 # License